جامعة النجاح الوطنية

 • 10621420

-Refrigeration systems and refrigerants.
-Multi-pressure and multi-temperature refrigeration systems.
-Absorption refrigeration systems.
-Design and operation of refrigeration equipment.
-Load calculation and design of cold storage rooms.
-Selection of refrigeration systems components.
-Students in individual or groups should perform short projects to practice the main principles of the course.
+Refrigeration systems and refrigerants. multi-pressure and multi-temperature refrigeration systems. absorption refrigeration systems. design and operation of refrigeration equipment. load calculation and design of cold storage rooms. selection of refrigeration systems components. students in individual or groups should perform short projects to practice the main principles of the course.

 3

-Current trends and developments in the field of Applied Mechanics.
+Current trends and developments in the field of applied mechanics.

 3